Why Women Helping Women Is Good Business

 The power of community hasn’t always been clear to me.
-To this day, my parents like to tease me about how I was held back in kindergarten because I failed the sharing portion of the “curriculum” (I’m an only child, so cut me a tiny bit of slack here!).
+To this day, my parents like to tease me about how I was held back in primary school because I failed the sharing portion of the “curriculum” (I’m an only child, so cut me a tiny bit of slack here!).

-In high school, I started to realize the power of the pack when I started my first business with my best friend.
+In secondary school, I started to realise the power of the pack when I started my first business with my best friend.
 Party Professionals served food and cleaned up after our parents’ parties and got new “clients” through their friends.
 When it came to making a few extra bucks, we discovered that your network alone wasn’t as powerful as our combined network.

 Advertisement